 Erica Aten PsyD

-Licensed Psychologist & Intensive Outpatient Programs Director
+Licensed Psychologist & Director of Intensive Outpatient Programs

 I am a clinical psychologist and earned my doctoral degree in clinical psychology at The Chicago School of Professional Psychology.
 I completed my doctoral internship at Jewish Child and Family Services and my post-doctoral fellowship at Compass Health Center, both in the suburbs of Chicago.
 Thus far in my career, I have held clinical and/or leadership roles in a variety of settings, including partial-hospitalization, intensive outpatient programs, community mental health, residential facilities, and school systems.
 In addition to clinical work, I enjoy teaching, supervising, training, and program development.